charming-art/charming/README.md

 <a name="flow-process" href="#flow-process">#</a> _flow_.**process**(_process, options_)

 Processes the data of this flow with the specified _process_ function receiving the specified _options_, returning a flow with the processed data.
-It provide a convenient mechanism to manipulate data before calling [flow.append](#flow-append) to bind it with shapes.
+It provides a convenient mechanism to manipulate data before calling [flow.append](#flow-append) to bind it with shapes.

 For example, to draw a particle system with two shape types: